albertlauncher/documentation/src/_pages/installing.md

 <br>
 Please make sure to use the sources mentioned here to install albert.

-## Using official albert repositories
+## Using official Albert repositories

-Prebuilt binaries are [hosted at Open Build Service](https://build.opensuse.org/package/show/home:manuelschneid3r/albert).
+Prebuilt binaries are hosted at Open Build Service.
 Visit the [OBS software repo](https://software.opensuse.org/download.html?project=home:manuelschneid3r&package=albert), choose your distribution and follow the instructions to add the official repository.

-Keep in mind that the keys for Debian based repositories have an expiration date and have to be reimported to extend it.

 ## Building from source